open-telemetry/opentelemetry-collector-contrib/processor/groupbyattrsprocessor/README.md

 Typical use-cases:

 * extracting resources from "flat" data formats, such as Fluentbit logs
-* optimizing data by extracting common attributes
+* optimizing data packaging by extracting common attributes

 Please refer to [config.go](./config.go) for the config spec.